 I thought about creating a research map using Google My Maps, but I couldn't find Van Horn street on a modern map.
 This address applied to John Townley.
 I also struggled to locate some of the places where George and Major lived on a current map.

 The 1842 City Directory did include a contemporary map.
-While I still struggled to find Van Horn street, I did find parallel streets to gain a rough idea where John lived.
+While I still struggled to find Van Horn street, I did find parallel streets to gain a rough idea of where John lived.

 I can see that George, Major, and Edward cluster in the same location, suggesting a closer relationship than John.
 Each piece of evidence helps me understand the lives of the Townley men.
 Not only am I tackling my brick wall, but I'm also coming to really understand the life of John.

 Just for fun, I also googled Van Horn Street in Cincinnati.
-I found a photo collection dated in 1935, which you can see here.
+I found a photo collection dated 1935, which you can see here.
 I'll admit this was a rabbit hole, but it was fun to see that Van Horn did exist in the past.

 If at any time you would like the assistance of an experienced heir hunter or forensic genealogist, check out our friends over at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.